botwillacceptanything/botwillacceptanything/README.md

 * Tweaks to the voting algorithm to prevent Nomic from accepting malicious changes
 * Code that randomly changes the @nomic-io Github password, so no human has access to the account
 * Adding a Bitcoin wallet so Nomic can earn money, then paying out rewards to authors of pull requests
+* Running a web service on the Nomic server, so voting can happen outside of Github (the nomic server is at [nomic.io](http://nomic.io))
 * Selling Nomic shares, so voting power is held by people with financial stake in Nomic

 This project is intended to be an experiment in the area of autonomous aoftware (which includes things like Decentralized Autonomous Corporations (DACs), which is what [the Ethereum project](https://www.ethereum.org) wants to enable).
 The direction will be decided by the community, and the future of Nomic is largely undefined.